ADHD Treatment for Adults Online with a Neurodiversity Affirming Therapist for ADHD Adults

 a neurodevelopmental disorder for many years.
 However,

-growing evidence suggests that ADHD may be described
+growing evidence suggests that ADHD is more accurately described

 emerging field of study that focuses on neurologically